eclipse-embed-cdt/eclipse-plugins/README.md

 ## Run-time dependencies

-The resulted plug-ins minimum requirements are
+The minimum requirements for running the GNU ARM Eclipse plug-ins are:

 - JavaSE-1.7
 - CDT 8.6.0 (Luna SR2)

+Recommended:

+- JavaSE-1.8-111 or later
+- Eclipse Mars.2